 2. Applies Powerful Application Control Capabilities

-Delivers trust-based application whitelisting, with a flexible policy engine to set broad rules.
+Delivers trust-based application allow listing, with a flexible policy engine to set broad rules.
 You can choose automatic approval for advanced users - protected by full audit trails - or utilize challenge-response codes.
 These capabilities align with several National Institute of Standards and Technology (NIST) security controls across NIST Special Publications (SP) 800-53 and SP 800-171 covering access control and risk assessment.
 BeyondTrust also offers an industry-unique Trusted Application Protection (TAP) capability.
 TAP adds context to the process tree across Windows, allowing restriction of common attack chain tools, such as PowerShell and Wscript that are spawned from commonly used applications, such as browsers or document handlers (Word, PowerPoint, Excel).
 TAP does not rely on reputation or signatures.

 3. Centralizes Auditing & Reporting of Privileged Sessions